fastify/fastify-passport/README.md

 ### registerUserSerializer(serializer: (user, request) => Promise<SerializedUser>)

-Registers an async user serializer function for taking a high level User object from your application and serializing it for storage into the session. `fastify-passport` can't store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.
+Registers an async user serializer function for taking a high level User object from your application and serializing it for storage into the session. `fastify-passport` cannot store rich object classes in the session, only JSON objects, so you must register a serializer / deserializer pair if you want to say fetch a User object from your database, and store only a user ID in the session.

 ```js
 // register a serializer that stores the user object's id in the session ...